unicode-org/icu4x/ffi/diplomat/js/docs/source/fixed_decimal_ffi.rst

         See the `Rust documentation for try_from_f64 <https://docs.rs/fixed_decimal/latest/fixed_decimal/struct.FixedDecimal.html#method.try_from_f64>`__ for more information.

-        See the `Rust documentation for DoublePrecision <https://docs.rs/fixed_decimal/latest/fixed_decimal/enum.DoublePrecision.html>`__ for more information.
+        See the `Rust documentation for FloatPrecision <https://docs.rs/fixed_decimal/latest/fixed_decimal/enum.FloatPrecision.html>`__ for more information.

     .. js:function:: create_from_f64_with_lower_magnitude(f, magnitude)